dotlang/language/README.md

 ## Dispose

-**Semantics**: Any variable which is created inside a function and it not part of function's output, will be automatically released when function is finished.
+**Semantics**: Any binding which is created inside a function and it not part of function's output, will be automatically released when function is finished.
 It is done by runtime and before that `dispose` function is called for that type.

 **Notes**

-1. You can also manually call dispose on local variables after which you cannot used that variable.
+1. You can also manually call dispose on local bindings after which you cannot used that binding.
 2. If some value is captured by a lambda which is being executed in another thread, that value won't be disposed until the thread is finished.

 ## Exception handling